Assassin's Creed Mirage

 Playtest data from our User Research team confirmed usability issues with the Eagle feature.

-We identified existing problems and explored improvement opportunities.
+I identified existing problems and explored improvement opportunities.

-We designed a new flow, including motion design and UI assets.
+I designed a new flow, including motion design and UI assets.

 The UI Director provided redesigned UX assets that I incorporated into the prototype on Protopie.